byexamples/byexample/docs/advanced/greedy-lazy-tags.md

 bar: '4'
 ```

-This works because the unamed tag is at the end of the line and therefore
+This works because the unnamed tag is at the end of the line and therefore
 its regex is greedy.

 If this wasn't the case, the named tag below will probably be forced to
-capture more strings than the intended.
+capture more strings than intended.

-Here is the same example but instead of using a unamed tag, we use
+Here is the same example but instead of using an unnamed tag, we use
-a named tag to force to be non-greedy.
-See what happens withe the ``foo``
+a named tag to force it to be non-greedy.
+See what happens with the ``foo``
 and ``bar`` captures:

 ```python